On Tuesday, June 26, 2018, Oklahoma residents voted to approve a bill (SQ 788) that allows for the physician-recommended use of medical marijuana.

 Need a Medical Marijuana Card?
 Let us help by Starting Here

-“You have to get the seeds [first],” says Chance Gilbert, founder of the Oklahoma Cannabis & Hemp Trade Association. “[Then] they have to be certified.
+“You have to get the seeds [first],” said Chance Gilbert, founder of the Oklahoma Cannabis & Hemp Trade Association. “[Then] they have to be certified.
 You have to have paperwork for them so you can track the lineage.
 All of this is extremely arduous and scientific.”

 “…As I mentioned in previous public comments, I believe, as well as many Oklahomans, this new law is written so loosely that it opens the door for basically recreational marijuana.
 I will be discussing with legislative leaders and state agencies our options going forward on how best to proceed with adding a medical and proper regulatory framework to make sure marijuana use is truly for valid medical illnesses.”

-Medical Marijuana in Oklahoma: What Will be Allowed?
+Medical Marijuana in Oklahoma: What is Allowed?

 - Possess up to 3 oz of cannabis in public